What Associate degree programs are available at San Joaquin Delta College (SJDC)?

 When do I pay tuition?

-Payment of tuition and enrollment fees is required within 10 days of registration.
-The student will be dropped (unenrolled) from all courses for non-payment.
+Payment of tuition and enrollment fees is required at the time of registration.
 Fees are

-payable by credit card online, personal or cashiers check, or money order by mail or in person at the Admissions service window in the DeRicco Student Services Building.
+payable by credit card online, personal or cashiers check, or money order by mail or in person at the Cashier's Office, Administration 102 service window.

 Am I eligible for Financial Aid?